macerman/macerman/README.md

 I like to turn my ideas to codes

+Currently learning about Unmanned Aerial Vehicles

+Wanted to join Airforces

-I currently work on Unmanned Underwater Systems
+I used to work on Unmanned Underwater Systems

 I learned Python, Open-CV Computer Vision, HTML 5, CSS 3 and Javascript